DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 - The player unleashes a large explosion from their body, dealing damage to nearby enemies.

 ### Secondary - Meteor Rain (Name Pending)
+- A shower of small meteors appears above the target location.
+Each meteor crashes down, dealing damage to enemies they hit.

 ## Tempest (Wind + Lightning) Powers